On Cloudflow 3.0 review

 ON Cloudflow 3.0 review and lab test

 The ON Cloudflow 3.0 is (unsurprisingly) the third iteration of ON’s mid-range runner.
-Built as a daily runner that adds a bit of tempo into your workouts, the Cloudflow 3.0 has a strong list of features that we think to make it an overall improvement over the last version.
+Built as a daily runner that adds a bit of tempo to your workouts, the Cloudflow 3.0 has a strong list of features that make it an overall improvement over the last version.

 Who the shoe is for